abougouffa/rassumfrassum/README.md

   `textDocument/publishDiagnostics` and how to do the actual work for aggregation.

-- `lolo.py` provides logging utilities for debugging and monitoring the multiplexer's operation.
+- `util.py` provides logging utilities and general-purpose helpers like dict merging for debugging and monitoring the multiplexer's operation.

-- `tete.py` contains test utilities used by both client and server test scripts.
+- `test.py` contains test utilities used by both client and server test scripts.

-- `jaja.py` handles bare JSON-over-stdio logistics and is completely ignorant of LSP.
+- `json.py` handles bare JSON-over-stdio logistics and is completely ignorant of LSP.
 It deals with protocol framing and I/O operations.

 ### Testing